khanh-devos/awesome-books/README.md

 Install this project with:

-- Don't need to be installed
+- You need to install Chrome if you want to see it working locally

 ### Usage

 To run the project, execute the following command:

-- just visit this link https://github.com/khanh-devos/awesome-books
+- open index.html with Chrome or other browsers.

 ### Run tests